Popular Services

 Patients must currently be under the care of a psychiatrist or psychiatric APRN to receive treatment.
 However, we welcome all inquiries.
 Please complete Request for Information form.
 Our patient navigator will contact you to explain our referral and intake process.

-To learn more about TMS treatment, please complete the Request for Information from.
+To learn more about TMS treatment, please complete the Request for Information form.
 Our IPS staff will contact you to explain our TMS referral and intake process.
 You must currently be under the care of a psychiatrist or psychiatric APRN to receive treatment.